garystafford/streaming-sales-generator/README.md

 ## Sample Code

-  * __Apache Spark__ Structured Streaming [code samples](./streaming_examples) written with PySpark, which consumes and aggregates the real-time sales data from Kafka
+  * __Apache Spark__ Structured Streaming [code samples](./streaming_examples) written with PySpark, which consumes and aggregates the real-time sales data from Kafka using Apache Spark
   * __Apache Flink__ [code sample](https://github.com/garystafford/flink-kafka-demo/) written in Java, which consumes and aggregates the
-real-time sales data from Kafka
+real-time sales data from Kafka using Apache Flink
+  * __Apache Kafka Streams__ [code sample](https://github.com/garystafford/kstreams-kafka-demo/) written in Java, which consumes and aggregates the real-time sales data from Kafka. using KStreams

 ## Features